Unemployment in Nigeria is at its highest. Data published by Nigeria’s National Bureau of Statistics (NBS) puts the 2020 unemployment rate at

 - Improve existing products within companies to make them more scalable–and profitable, as they lean in on their community as a source of product development

 You can see the past work of some of our initial workshop offerings where we applied this process: Owmi Pitch - Google Slides.
-This shows a social impact product that is both impactful and also revenue generating.
-Learning definitely does happen within this framework.
+This shows a social impact product that is both impactful and also revenue-generating.
+Learning does happen within this framework.